 - Transportation Logistics Management

 The length of the Master of Science in Technology Management program depends on which track you choose to pursue:

 - Comprehensive Track: 33 credit hours

 You’ll be assigned a dedicated graduate faculty advisor who will work with you throughout your program of study.
-Learn more about courses for the master of technology management online program.

 The ECU MSTM graduate program and faculty have provided me with direction and education that has made me more successful in my career, putting me on a path of continuous improvement on a personal and professional level.

 Most of the students in the MS in Technology Management program are working professionals who are pursuing the degree for career advancement.

 Move up in your career in technology and open doors to challenging and rewarding upper-level leadership positions.

 Graduates with the MS in Technology Management degree are successful in many fields and careers, including:

 - Fleet manager